Teaching Lecturer, Music- Piano

 Dr. Graff continues to teach pre-college piano students in her home studio.
 In addition, she directed the Plymouth Digital Keyboard Orchestra for young students for many years and has many digital keyboard works published by Ogilvy Music in Denton, Texas: concertos, original works, arrangements of orchestral compositions and arrangements of Christmas carols.

 She has served Music Teachers National Association for two terms as the National Coordinator of the MTNA Collegiate Artist Performance Competition and as National Chair of the MTNA Composition and Performance Competitions.
 As past-president of MTNA Eastern Division, she completed a two-year term on the Board of Directors and served as Chair of the Collegiate Chapter Forum and Chair of the Collegiate Chapter Task Force.
-She also served two two-year terms on the national nominating committee.
-She has had several articles published in the American Music Teacher, on Festivals and Competitions, on MTNA Collegiate Chapters, and several reviews of piano solo and ensemble music.
+She also served two two-year terms on the national nominating committee, and was elected to serve again for 2019-2021.
+She has had articles published in the American Music Teacher on Festivals and Competitions, on MTNA Collegiate Chapters, and several reviews of piano solo and ensemble music.
 A past National Certification Commissioner, Dr. Graff worked in administering the MTNA Professional Certification program, which exists to improve the level of professionalism in music teaching.
-In addition, she has held many offices in the New Hampshire Music Teachers Association, including President, Treasurer and Vice-President for Competitions.
-She currently serves NHMTA as Webmaster and Chair of the annual Piano Duet Competition.
+In addition, she has held many offices in the New Hampshire Music Teachers Association, including President, Treasurer, Yearbook editor, Webmaster, and Vice-President for Competitions.
+She currently serves NHMTA as Chair of the Fall Festival which she initiated.